 - Probate and family court

 - Boston municipal court

-Criminal cases are typically initiated in the district or superior court of the jurisdiction where the offense reportedly occurred.
-However, Massachusett's superior courts have exclusive original jurisdiction over first-degree murder cases as well as the authority to hear other felony matters.
+Felony and misdemeanor criminal cases are typically initiated in the district or superior court of the jurisdiction where the offense reportedly occurred.
+However, Massachusett’s superior courts have exclusive original jurisdiction over first-degree murder cases as well as the authority to hear other felony matters.
 Following the judgment of the trial court in a criminal case, appeals may be made to the Massachusetts appeals court which serves as an intermediate appellate court of the state (except for appeals of convictions of first-degree murder).
 All final appeals may be made to the Massachusetts Supreme Judicial Court which is the highest judicial authority of the state.